bsc-pm/ovni/doc/emulation/nanos6.md

 is specially useful to identify task in a distributed workload, which spans several nodes.

+As the zero value in Paraver gets hidden, we use the rank+1 value instead.
+Therefore the rank numeric value go from 1 to the number of ranks (inclusive).

 ## Subsystem view

 The subsystem view attempts to provide a general overview of what Nanos6